aptos-foundation/AIPs/TEMPLATE.md

 ## Future Potential

  > Think through the evolution of this proposal well into the future.
 How do you see this playing out?
-What would this proposal result in in one year?
+What would this proposal result in one year?
 In five years?

 ...